-This is to c ertify that Shri/Smt./Kumari Son/Daughter of village/town in District/ of the State/UnionTerritory the Physically C Challenged category with disability percentage and type of disab ility he/she is fit for undergoing the Ph.D. program mme in Agricultural Sciences at IARI/CIAE.
-Signature, Name and Seal of the Medical Superintendent of the Govt.
+This is to certify that Shri ri/Smt./Kumari son/daughte

+ofvillage/town in District/ Division 0

+the State/Union Territory

+disability percentage and type of disability he/she is fit for

+undergoing the Ph.D. programme in A Agricultural Sciences at IA RI/IIHR/CIAE.

+Signature, Name and Seal of the

+Medical Superintend ent

+of the Govt.
 Hospital

-NOTE: The criteria for Physically Challenged shall be as applicable under the rules and regulations of ICAR/Government of India for pursuing post-graduate education in agriculture.
+NOTE: The criteria for "Physically Challenged" shall be as applicable under the rules and regulations of ICAR/ Government of India for pursuing post-graduate education in agriculture.

-ANNEXURE - VI
+ANNEXURE - V

-FORM OF CERTIFICATE TO BE PRODUCED BY CANDIDATES WHO ARE APPEARING FOR THEIR MASTER'S FINAL EXAMINATION 2018
+FORM OF CERTIFICATE TO BE PRODUCED BY CANDIDATES WHO ARE APPEARING FOR THEIR MASTER'S FINAL EXAMINATION 2019

-This is to certify that Shri /Smt./Kumari Son/Daughter of village/town in District Division of the State/Union Ter ritory is a final year student of M.Sc./M.Sc.(Ag)/M.Tech./ M.E. in the discipline of and is likely to appear for his/her final year examination, 2018.
-Signature and seal Dean/Registrar of the University or Principal of the College

-NOTE: This certificate must be issued only by the Principal of the College/Registrar or Dean of the University where the student is studying in the final year of his / her Master's Degree.
+This is to certify that Shri/Smt./Kumari son/daughter of village/to wn in District Division of the State/Union Territory is a final year student of M.Sc./M.Sc.(Ag)/M.Tech./M.E. in the discipline ofand has appea ared/appearing for his/her final year examin ation, 2019. • • • Signature and seal Dean/Registrar of the University or Principal of the College NOTE: • • Principal of the College/Registrar or Dean of the University where the student is studying in the final year of his / her Master's Degree.

+ANNEXURE-VI

-ANNEXURE-VII POST GRADUATE SCHOOL
+POST GRADUATE SCHOOL

-SIDE- 1
+SIDE -1

-Indian Agricultural Research Institute, New Delhi Ph.D.Entrance Examination for Session 2018-2019 Date of Examination: 10 June, 2018 OMR ANSWER SHEET
+Indian Agricultural Research Institute, New Delhi Ph.D.
+Entrance Examination for Session 2019-20 Date of Examination: May 26, 2019 OMR ANSWER SHEET